How to beat rising inflation

 Just make sure you have an account with the site in question and log in so they know how to contact you.

-With electricity prices at record levels, buying more energy-efficient appliances is one way to keep energy costs under control.
+With electricity prices near record levels, buying more energy-efficient appliances is one way to keep your energy costs under control.

 The ratings, which are compulsory and which have recently been rescaled, range from A to G, with A being the most efficient.